atomikpanda/PreferencesHelper/README.md

 - Build the Xcode project and it will give you a static library named `libPreferencesHelper.a`.
 - Copy it to the same folder as your Makefile and add this line to your Makefile:
    `mytweak_LDFLAGS = -L. -lPreferencesHelper` to link it.
-- You will also have to include the header file `PHPrefsManager.h` in your code.
+- You will also have to include the header file `PreferencesHelper.h` in your code.
 - Also note you will most likely need to link your PreferenceBundle to `libPreferencesHelper.a` by adding the same lines to your Makefile.